mlacs-developers/mlacs/README.md

 LAMMPS
 ------
 It is recommended to use the latest version of LAMMPS.
-The current version of MLACS (0.0.10) works with the latest 'release' version of LAMMPS (03Aug22), which can be downloaded from the site or via git:
+The current version of MLACS works with the latest 'release' version of LAMMPS, which can be downloaded from the site or via git:

     $ git clone -b release https://github.com/lammps/lammps.git lammps